-The term, "graduated" refers to the amount of pressure that they are placing on the underlying tissues.
+The term, "graduated" refers to the amount of pressure that they are placing on the underlying tissues in varying degrees.
 The socks become less constrictive as they go up the leg (thus they are graduated) and help blood flow back to the heart.

 However the research has found that graduated pressure socks do not reduce the onset of muscle fatigue in running any more than the constant pressure socks do.
 Therefore it is merely a preference of comfort for the runner in choosing what grade or type to purchase.

 As this is a relatively new piece of running apparel, the research comes in bits and pieces.
 There is still much to look at and study in regards to the stockings however this is what we can glean from the past studies that have been performed.

 Here are 5 notable reasons that research has found as to why runners should be wearing compression socks!

 1. Your total work and time under a load of stress is significantly decreased with the wearing of these socks.

 Therefore your body should be able to sustain more stress (mileage, increased speed) while wearing compression socks.

 2. They significantly help to increase aerobic threshold (the ability of your body to use oxygen while performing long distance running).